 1. Horse Bits as Wall decor

-Either as sentimental reminders of horses lost or sold or displayed as a kind of art, valued for their interesting lines, finish, and structure, horse bits make interesting wall decor- certainly more interesting and arguably more beautiful than the latest off-the-shelf big box store metal “wall art”!
-These pelham bits were second hand finds.
+Either as sentimental reminders of horses lost or displayed art valued for their interesting lines, finish, and structure, horse bits make interesting wall decor- certainly more interesting than the latest off-the-shelf big box store metal wall art!
+In this room, these pelham bits were second hand finds.
 I never used them in the stable, but loved the warm aged brass tones.
 If you are looking for similar bits, check eBay or etsy’s vintage horse bit selection.

-I hung the bits in this room using clear, thick fishing line, tied to the upper rings and hooked over a nail painted the same color as the wall.
-(In this case, Benjamin Moore’s “camouflage”.)
+I hung the bits in this room using clear, thick fishing line, tied to the upper rings and hooked over a nail painted the same color as the wall, to blend in.
+(Appropriately, In this case, the color used us Benjamin Moore’s “camouflage”.)

 I don’t remember where I acquired these two old brass Pelham style English curb bits, but I love their lines and the patina of their finish.
 Though brass bits have been out of style in the horse show ring for many years now, they make stylish and unique wall art.
 Click here for the quick tutorial to make bits into art.